publishkit/vault/doc/widgets/index.md

 props:
   name: "Bruce Wayne"
   color: "red"
+  colors: []
 ---
 # Widgets

 The kit provides customisable widgets to enhance your content.
-Just include the widget in your markdown, and give it some options.
+Just include the widget in your markdown and give it some options.

 ## use